Curing Blindness through cataract surgeries.

 Haiti Eye Mission has treated thousands of patients in the region of Pignon.
 In addition to restoring sight, the team builds relationships with residents, hospital staff, and city officials, and work with them to increase awareness of curable and preventable blindness.

 Each year, our Haiti eye team performs approximately 330 surgeries and distributes hundreds of bottles of glaucoma drops to the families living in and around Pignon.
-Here are a few recent stories from the people we have helped.
+Our commitment to cure and prevent blindness in Haiti is the driving force behind our annual mission trips!

 1400– The number of patients we serve annually during our group’s mission.
 Even though that is an extremely important number, it’s still not as important as the number 1.
 The number 1 represents each face, story and background of the person whose life is changed because of your support.